Newcastle railway station

-Newcastle Central Station (also known simply as Newcastle and locally as Central Station) is a major railway station in Newcastle upon Tyne.
-It is located on the East Coast Main Line, around 432 km north of London King's Cross.
-It is the primary national rail station serving Newcastle upon Tyne, with local rail services provided by the Tyne and Wear Metro network to which the station is connected to by Central Station Metro station, situated beneath the national rail station.
+Newcastle (also known as Newcastle Central and locally as Central station) is a railway station in the city of Newcastle upon Tyne, in Tyne and Wear, England.
+It is a principal stop on the East Coast Main Line, around 432 km north of London King's Cross.
+It is the primary National Rail station serving the city and an interchange for local services provided by the Tyne and Wear Metro network, whose Central station is situated directly underground.
+The station is the busiest in Tyne & Wear and in North East England; it is the seventh busiest in Northern England.

-The main line serving the station is the East Coast Main Line from London to Edinburgh via Yorkshire and Newcastle.
-TransPennine Express maintains a frequent service to Liverpool and Manchester, and CrossCountry provides services to the West Midlands and South West of England.
-The station is also on the Durham Coast Line which provides commuter connections to Gateshead, Sunderland, Hartlepool, and Middlesbrough.
-Additionally, the station is served by the Tyne Valley Line to Hexham and Carlisle.
-Direct destinations from the station include London, Edinburgh, Aberdeen, Glasgow, Manchester, Liverpool, Leeds, Durham, Birmingham, York, Darlington, Bristol, Reading, and Plymouth.
+Services on the East Coast Main Line run from London to Edinburgh, via York and Berwick.
+There is a frequent service across the Pennines to Manchester and Liverpool.
+Cross-country services connect the city with the West Midlands and South West of England.
+The station is also on the Durham Coast Line, with connections to Gateshead, Sunderland, Hartlepool, Stockton and Middlesbrough; and the Tyne Valley Line to Hexham and Carlisle.
+Additional direct destinations from the station include Aberdeen, Glasgow, Durham, Darlington, Leeds, Sheffield, Derby, Birmingham, Reading, Bristol, Exeter and Plymouth.

 The station opened in August 1850, as part of the then Newcastle & Carlisle Railway and York, Newcastle & Berwick Railway.
 Now a Grade I listed building, it is located in the city's Grainger Town area, to the west of the Castle Keep.
 In Simon Jenkins' Britain's 100 Best Railway Stations, the station was one of only ten to be awarded five stars.